didiooi/beginnersguideML/README.md

 ## 4. Resources

 ### MACHINE LEARNING
-Andrew Ng's Stanford (now Google's) [**Machine Learning** course](https://www.coursera.org/learn/machine-learning) is a great place to start if you already have a strong science and math background.
-For the theoretical background behind Statistical Learning, which is an advanced branch of statistics invented in conjunction with Machine Learning, your best bet will be [**Introduction to Statistical Learning**](http://www-bcf.usc.edu/~gareth/ISL/).
+- Andrew Ng's Stanford (now Google's) [**Machine Learning** course](https://www.coursera.org/learn/machine-learning) is a great place to start if you already have a decent science and math background.
+- For the theoretical background behind Statistical Learning, which is an advanced branch of statistics invented in conjunction with Machine Learning, your best bet will be [**Introduction to Statistical Learning**](http://www-bcf.usc.edu/~gareth/ISL/).
 The book is free to access online!
-If you want the *classic* beginner's guide to ML and needs some refresher with math, definitely go to Chris Bishop's [**Pattern Recognition**](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf).
+- If you want the *classic* beginner's guide to ML and needs some refresher with math, definitely go to Chris Bishop's [**Pattern Recognition**](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf).
-If you're feeling extra adventurous and would love to learn the theoretical and mathematical background, try Hastie's [Introduction to Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/)
+- If you're feeling extra adventurous and would love to learn the theoretical and mathematical background, try Hastie's [Introduction to Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/)

 ### DEEP LEARNING
 - For **Deep Learning**, there is no other place to start with than Ian Goodfellow et al's [Deep Learning](http://www.deeplearningbook.org/) book.
 It is FREE online too.